 54 + 77 = ?

-Unless you’re a savant, the answer isn’t as obvious.
+Unless you’re a savant, the answer isn’t quite as obvious.
 But let me digress.

-During my early grade school years, we had these inter-class competitions called ‘addition bowls’ and ‘multiplication bowls’, likely named after the Superbowl sports competition.
-In these competitions,the the students would line up on to two teams, side-by-side, and the students at the front would be shown a flash card with two numbers.
+During my early grade school years, we had these inter-class competitions called ‘addition bowls’ and ‘multiplication bowls’, likely named after the Superbowl in sports.
+In these competitions, the students would line up on two teams, side-by-side, and the students at the front would be shown a flash card with two numbers.
 Whichever students answered first would ‘win’ and go to the back of the line, the other student sitting back down.
 Whichever team didn’t lose all their members won.

 Naturally, these competitions were quite effective at teaching basic arithmetic operation.
 The point of interest here was that this kind of game came down to differences in seconds.

 If you’re beholden to Kahneman’s Thinking Fast and Slow, you’ll recognize this type of training as creating into System 1 response to symbols like “2+3=?”.
 Where seeing them causes a kind of lookup table operation, retrieving another symbol.
 Allow me to call this style ‘shallow’ pattern-matching.

 You did shallow pattern matching on my first request, to sum 5 and 4.
 The other request, to sum two two-digit numbers, activated what call ‘deep’ pattern matching, primarily because it concerns a pattern ‘deep’ within the object in consideration.

 This type the pattern matching is the domain of System 2, you recognize it as something you don’t know off-hand, but can solve for.
 You are still completing a pattern, but this time the completion isn’t the answer, but the general procedure for producing it.
 You look at the equation, and your brain realizes the answer can be acquired by doing this, that, and the other thing.